May 17, 2018

 In order to grow the efficiency and profitability of marketing campaigns, personalization and a variety of other contents are widely used.
 Salesforce offers a new type of Enhanced Dynamic Localized content that can now be swiftly created within numerous segments and then imported to a delimited .csv file containing multiple variations of content.

 Another time-saver involves better automation for creating email that contains multiple content blocks and dynamic parts.
 Manual creation of numerous content blocks and the rules for each of them is no longer necessary.
 Marketing Cloud automatically creates blocks from the content in an imported file, and then allows it to define content compatibility with the imported data.
-After the content is combined with the imported data, the system automatically defines and sends the appropriate content type/version to applicable recipients.
+After the enhanced dynamic content in Marketing Cloud is combined with the imported data, the system automatically defines and sends the appropriate content type/version to applicable recipients.

 Content Management Hosting URL Change